JonasBeal/PhdThesis/docs/10-Appendix.md

 \caption[Graphical abstract of PROFILE method to personalize logical models with omics data]{(ref:Montagud-caption)}(\#fig:Montagud)
 \end{figure}
-(ref:Montagud-caption) **GINSIM representation of the 'Montagud' logical model of prostate cancer.**
+(ref:Montagud-caption) **GINsim representation of the 'Montagud' logical model of prostate cancer.**

 # About statistics